 Things to do in Morro Bay this Fall: Butterfly Migrations, Festivals, Breezy Hikes, and More

 Morro Bay is an adventurer’s hidden paradise on the shores of San Luis Obispo County.
-Located on the central coast of California, you’ll find a rich history mixed with a protected sealife ecosystem, you will be surprised at the endless magic and things to do in Morro Bay.
+Located on the central coast of California, you will be surprised at the endless magic and things to do in Morro Bay in fall.
+With humble beginnings as a fishing town, you’ll find a rich history mixed with a protected sealife ecosystem.
+Come and experience Morro Bay’s rich sea life and ecosystem, including dolphins, seals, and otters.

 Don’t be fooled by its size – this small fishing town packs a mighty punch of must-dos for all ages.
 Whale-watching tours, sunset cruises, and fishing charters will have water lovers enthralled year-round.
 Fall in Morro Bay is something extra special.
 Morro Bay in November means corn mazes, pumpkin patches, and the Annual Witches/Warlock Paddle.
 If you’re looking for outdoor adventure, you can enjoy cycling, kite flying, kayaking, sailing, standup paddle boarding, and even surfing!
 All year round, Morro Bay activities are available and fun for everyone.